kansd1401/ar-exercises/README.md

 ### Exercise 6: One-to-many association

 We haven't used the Employee class (and employees table) at all yet.
 If you look at this table's column structure, you'll find that it has a `store_id` (integer) column.
-This is a column that identifies which store each employee belongs to.
+This is a column that identifie s which store each employee belongs to.
 It points to the `id` (integer) column of their store.

 Let's tell Active Record that these two tables are in fact related via the `store_id` column.